Chapter 13: AI-Assisted SRE Guardian

 - Kubernetes warning events and Flux conditions

-- bounded log context with sensitive fields redacted
+- bounded pod log context with sensitive fields redacted

 Outputs: